Napkin Films · Creative Technology

 Stick figures.
 Chip tune scores.
 AI voices.
 A growing catalog of animated short films, including Out of Your Mind, a series dedicated to Alan Watts.
 Every film is made entirely from code: Python, numpy, and a lot of late nights.

 Napkin Films is a one-person animation studio where AI agents direct, voice, score, and render short films.
 I write the code.
 The agents compose the music, perform the characters, and help edit the story.
+Every film goes from a napkin sketch to a finished piece with the process visible the whole way, which is the point: AI as an instrument, not a slot machine.

 No AI video generators.
 No GPU.
 No samples.
 Every waveform is synthesized from scratch in numpy.
 Every voice is generated fresh for each film.
 Every frame is drawn by a Python loop over a PIL canvas.